JofArnold/apollo-graphql-debounced/README.md

 # apollo-graphql-debounced
-A debounced version of Apollo's `graphql` HOC
+A debounced version of Apollo's `graphql` HOC.
+EXTREMELY WORK IN PROGRESS!